Investors eschew gold's safe-haven role, leaving price low for longer

 Since the record high set in September 2011, gold has slumped about 40 percent to around $1,180.

-However, the largest losses of nearly 30 percent were seen in 2013, when the Federal Reserve said it could soon start tapering its bond-buying program, seen as a precursor to higher interest rates.
+However, the largest losses of nearly 30 percent were seen in 2013, when the Federal Reserve said it could soon start tapering its bond-buying programme, seen as a precursor to higher interest rates.

 Tensions over Ukraine between Russia and Europe, security risks in the Middle East and the Greek debt crisis in recent months and years, which in previous times would have been a plus, have done little to improve gold’s fortunes.